i want to advocate

 Once you know your specific policy issue and the person who you are contacting to advocate, you can start to plan your advocacy!

-Next, Decide How to Get in Touch
+Next, Decide How You'll Get in Touch

 The bigger an impact you leave, the more likely officials and their staff are to consider your opinion when the time comes to decide policy.
 Here are just some of the ways you can get in touch...